-My paper "Radical Technological Innovation in Satellite Reconnaissance: From CORONA to CLASSIC WIZARD" is forthcoming in the International Journal of Intelligence and CounterIntelligence.
-I have presented my work at the 2018 Annual Meeting of the American Political Science Association and at the 2017 ISSS-ISAC Annual Conference.
+My paper "Radical Technological Innovation in Satellite Reconnaissance: From CORONA to CLASSIC WIZARD" has been published in the International Journal of Intelligence and CounterIntelligence.
+I have presented my work at the 2019 Annual Convention of the International Studies Association, the 2018 and 2019 Annual Meetings of the American Political Science Association, and at the 2017 ISSS-ISAC Annual Conference.

 My CV can be found here.